metaljase/SharesGainLossTracker/README.md

 BAG.LON,Barr (AG),537.65
 CARD.LON,Card Factory plc,140.19
 ```

-4) Set either `SharesGainLossTracker.ConsoleApp` or `SharesGainLossTracker.WpfApp` as the startup project.

-5) Build the solution and run!

 # Supporting other 3rd party stocks APIs
 Support can be added by writing additional classes that implement the `SharesGainLossTracker.Core.Models.IStock` interface.